 5. Why is this message being sent?

-In this question, students explore the purpose of the message.
-Is it to inform, entertain, or persuade, or is it some combination of these?
-They also explore motives behind sending a message, whether to gain power, profit, or influence.
-For secondary students, examining the economic structures of the media industry will come into play.
+With this question, have students explore the purpose of the message.
+Is it to inform, entertain, or persuade, or could it be some combination of these?
+Also have students explore possible motives behind why certain messages have been sent.
+Was it to gain power, profit, or influence?
+For older students, examining the economic structures behind various media industries will come into play.